apify/super-scraper/README.md

 }
 ```

-### JS Instructions
+### JS Scenario

-- mainly copied from here: https://www.scrapingbee.com/documentation/#js_scenario
-- instructions in order to be evalueated after navigation one by one
-- set `verbose` to `true` to get a full report of the instructions, the results of any `evaluate` instructions will be added to the `evaluate_results` field
+Specify instructions in order to be executed one by one after opening the page.
+Set `json_response` to `true` to get a full report of the executed instructions, the results of `evaluate` instructions will be added to the `evaluate_results` field.

 - example for clicking a button:
 ```ts
 const instructions = {